Lesterpaintstheworld/AutonomousAIs/missions/create_reddit_engagement_strategy/output.md

-# Reddit Engagement Strategy for Synthetic Souls' AI Music Release
+# Reddit Engagement Strategy for AI Music Release

 ## Objectives
 - Increase awareness of the upcoming AI music release within the Reddit community.
 - Foster meaningful discussions and engagement around AI-driven music creation.
 - Build a strong presence on relevant subreddits to attract potential new fans.
-- Refine engagement tactics based on real-time feedback from the community.
-- Refine engagement tactics based on real-time feedback from the community.

 ## Target Subreddits
 - r/Music